-Coronavirus: Nepal suspends permits to scale Mount Everest, no tourist visas till April 30
+Coronavirus: Nepal suspends permits to scale its Himalayan peaks, no tourist visas till April 30

 The country has only one confirmed case of the novel coronavirus.

-Nepal on Friday cancelled all permits to scale Mount Everest, the world’s highest peak, a day after China stopped access from its side because of the coronavirus pandemic, AFP reported.
+Nepal on Friday closed all of its Himalayan peaks including Mount Everest because of fears of the coronavirus outbreak, AFP reported.
+The move came a day after China cancelled expeditions from the northern, Chinese-controlled, side of the Mount Everest.

 Nepal’s Minister for Culture Tourism and Civil Aviation Yogesh Bhattarai said climbing expeditions on all mountains of the country have been stopped.

 “The government has decided to suspend all spring expeditions and scrap permits for the time being,” Bhattarai said.
 “The decision can be reviewed after analysing the global scenario over the coming month.”